 Ultrasound Transducer Inspection

-Standard transducers do not suffer as much damage as internal transducers – TEE, EV, ER, Surgical, etc. – however both still need to be taken care of properly.
+Standard transducers do not suffer as much damage as internal transducers - TEE, EV, ER, Surgical, etc. - however both still need to be taken care of properly.
 Transducer inspection is recommended to be done often and for concerns to be addressed immediately.
-Since we have joined with Trisonics, we collaborated with them to provide advice on transducer inspection for an ultrasound probe and what to look for when inspecting a standard, a 3D/4D and a TEE transducer.
-For more information on how Probo Medical can fix your ultrasound probe or professionally inspect it, visit our repair services page.
+We provide advice on transducer inspection for an ultrasound probe and what to look for when inspecting a standard, a 3D/4D and a TEE transducer.
+For more information on how Probo Medical can fix your ultrasound probe or professionally inspect it, contact us here.

 Standard Ultrasound Transducer Inspection